11+ WRITING COACH

 What kind of creative writing can we submit?

-You can submit stories, descriptions, diary-style responses, and past exam papers as handwriting photos, PDFs, or typed writing.
+You can submit stories, descriptions, diary-style responses, and exam-style tasks as handwriting photos, PDFs, or typed writing.

 How is feedback shown to parents and children?